ldmweb/SQA_final_assignment/README.md

 ### **Unit testing and Test-Driven development**

 Testing is capital when developing a software project.
-A project free from errors is more valuable and allows maintainabilty over time.
-Testing is checking difference between expected and actual results required in order to correct them.
+A project free from errors is more valuable and allows maintainability over time.
+Testing is checking differences between expected and actual results required in order to correct them.

 It is so capital to provide tests for each part of the code.
-In this sample project, tests are provided to test each features correclty.
+In this sample project, tests are provided to test each feature correctly.

 Tests also allow ensure that the code previously developed does not change of comportment after a new implementation by another team member.

-In this sample project, we use the python framework **py.test** to execute a serie of unit test on each of our features
+In this sample project, we use the python framework **py.test** to execute a series of unit test on each of our features

-pytest is a framework that makes building simple and scalable tests easy
+**pytest** is a framework that makes building simple and scalable tests easy

-You can find how to launch the tests serie in the documentaion of the sample code : [**DOC.md**](./DOC.md)
+You can find how to launch the tests series in the documentation of the sample code : [**DOC.md**](./DOC.md)

+---

+### **Test Coverage Metric**

+When implementing tests, it is capital that your test covers the integrality of your code.
+Which mean that all the code written should be tested by the test framework.

+In order to verify this, we can use a test coverage metric to see how much percentage of your code is tested.
+And if it's not 100% you must adjust your tests series in order to take into account all the code.

+In this sample project, we use the test coverage tool **coverage.py** to check how much of our code is covered by our **py.test** series

+You can find how to launch the coverage metric and the result of it in the documentation of the sample code : [**DOC.md**](./DOC.md)

 ---